 A well designed entrance flooring system incorporating a Coral clean-off zone is a highly effective way to cut your future costs.
-By stopping up to 94% of walked-in dirt and moisture from reaching your main floor coverings, Forbo Coral can reduce your cleaning bills by up to 65% and prolong the life of your floor finishes and coverings.
+By stopping up to 94% of walkedin dirt and moisture from reaching your main floor coverings, Forbo Coral can reduce your cleaning bills by up to 65% and prolong the life of your floor finishes and coverings.
 And the bigger the area fitted with Forbo Coral entrance flooring, the bigger the benefit.

-Forbo was the first flooring manufacturer to publish a complete Life Cycle Assessment (LCA) report verified by CML in 2000.In addition, Forbo is now publishing Environmental Product Declarations (EPD) for all products including full LCA reports.
-This EPD uses recognized flooring Product Category Rules and includes additional information to show the impacts on human health and ecotoxicity.
-By offering the complete story, we hope that our stakeholders will be able to use this document as a tool that will translate the environmental performance of Coral Classic into true value and benefits for all our customers and stakeholders alike.
+Forbo was the first flooring manufacturer to publish a complete Life Cycle Assessment (LCA) report verified by CML in 2000.In addition Forbo is now to publish Environmental Product Declarations (EPD) for all products including full LCA reports.
+This EPD is using all recognized flooring Product Category Rules and is including additional information to show the impacts on human health and eco-toxicity.
+By offering the complete story we hope that our stakeholders will be able to use this document as a tool that will translate the environmental performance of Coral Classic into the true value and benefits to all our customers and stakeholders alike.

-For more information visit: www.forbo-flooring.com
+For more information visit; www.forbo-flooring.com